My least favorite compliment (to be on the receiving end of) is “smart.”

 It happens occasionally that someone pays me that exact compliment.
 I don’t want to begrudge anyone that says something nice to me!
 If you’ve ever thought of me in such terms or voiced as much, please don’t think me ungrateful.
 It’s just that in my whole life, that’s never been anything but a hindrance.

-Being smart as a kid is such an terrible curse, especially the way the average American school is set up.
+Being smart as a kid is such a terrible curse, especially the way the average American school is set up.
 It completely kills your work ethic as a kid, because if you’re smart enough that the normal work is easy, all the adults in the room just pat you on the head and move on.
-You’re left with the impression that life will be easy just because you were genetically gifted with a few extra IQ points than the average.
+You’re left with the impression that life will be easy just because you were genetically gifted with a few extra IQ points above the average.
 But life absolutely doesn’t care about that.
 At all.

 I don’t think I’ve ever done the following with my own children, but I hear other adults do this all the time: they tell their kid that they’re smart as an accusation.
 In so many parent-child interactions, being smart is the precursor to an exasperated question about behavior or performance: “You’re so smart, why did you fail this history test?”
 Or maybe “You’re so smart, why did you get in that fight?”